Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

 That requirement comes down to how the different multiprocessing start methods make new processes come into existence.

-The `fork` method uses the unix `fork()` technique to make a quasi-duplicate of the currently running process: for example that means all of the Python objects in memory, all of the imported modules, without having to reload any of that.
-But this does not compose well with threads.
+The `fork` method uses the unix `fork()` to make a quasi-duplicate of the currently running process: for example that means all of the Python objects in memory and all of the imported modules are duplicated into the new process.
+This does not compose well with threads.

 A common hang in Parsl is when some thread is logging a message using Python's `logging` module at the point that some other thread forks a new `multiprocessing` process - the new process launches with a copy of the logging locks,